SMD Resistors: Codes, Size, Testing, Tolerance and Selection

 When grounding resistance < 1Ω:

-• Connect the two E-terminal wires separately to the ground body under test
+• Connect the two E-terminal wires separately to the ground body under test.

-• This eliminates additional error from connecting wire resistance
+• This eliminates additional error from connecting wire resistance.

-• Provides more accurate measurements for low resistance grounds
+• Provides more accurate measurements for low resistance grounds.

-Circuit and physical diagrams
+Circuit and physical diagrams of a ground resistance tester

 Ground Resistance Tester Circuit and Physical Diagrams